sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-middleware/README.md

 })
 ```

-These are repetitive to use in every route and add a lot of bulk and noise to the could.
-How can this strategy be improved?
+Putting these in every route is repetitive and adds a lot of bulk and noise to the code.
+How can you keep the resuability without the repetition?

 ## The Middleware Pattern